 Parasites isolated from houseflies that can infect humans and cats:

 In addition to carrying several pathogens, houseflies may have also been exposed to insecticides, which are toxic to cats.
 However, the amount of exposure from one or two houseflies would be minimal.
 But still, it is not ideal.

 It is difficult to answer that as there are no research studies that looked at the incidence of infection in cats who ate houseflies and it would be difficult to study in a home situation because cats are exposed to pathogens in many other ways, not just houseflies.

 My four cats chase houseflies, I don’t like it, but I wouldn’t rush them off to the vet if they ate one.
 I do my best to keep flies out of the house to prevent the cats from eating them.

 Always seek veterinary attention if your cat develops symptoms of sickness which can include loss of appetite, vomiting and/or diarrhea.

-All cats, even those who are exclusively indoors, can become infected with worms which highlights the importance of a regular worming regime.
+All cats, even those who are exclusively indoors, can become infected with worms which highlight the importance of a regular worming regime.
 Not only because of the potential risk of infection from flies but other modes of transmission such as infective eggs brought into the house on shoes or clothing, eating cockroaches and flea transmission of tapeworm.

 How to stop cats eating houseflies